blues/app-accelerators/08-power-quality-monitor/README.md

 ### Arduino IDE

+Before compiling and uploading the sketch, be sure to install the STM32Duino board support package.
+The tutorial [Using the Arduino IDE](https://dev.blues.io/quickstart/swan-quickstart/#using-the-arduino-ide) in the Swan Quickstart shows how to install support for Swan in Arduino IDE and how to compile and upload firmware.

+You will also need to install the required libraries, and increase the serial receive buffer size, detailed below.

-#### Configuring the Serial Buffer Size
+#### Increasing the Serial Receive Buffer Size

 The Arduino framework by default provides a very small Serial input buffer, which means that if a developer wishes to use the serial port in a way that receives a large volume of data quickly, the data will be truncated and missed.

 The workaround, which is required by this sketch, is to add a compiler flag that increases the serial buffer size.

   1. Close the Arduino IDE if it is currently open.
   2. Find the location of the `platform.txt` file for the board that you are building for.
-When building for Swan, which is supported by STM32Duino, this is located at
+When building for Swan, which is an STM32 board supported by STM32Duino, this is located at
       Mac: `~/Library/Arduino15/packages/STMicroelectronics/hardware/stm32/2.3.0`
       Windows: `%HOME$/AppData/Local/Arduino15/packages/STMicroelectronics/hardware/stm32/2.3.0`